conrad619/rakwireless-docs/docs/Knowledge-Hub/Learn/Resources/WEB-Management-Platform/README.md

 ---
 sidebar: false
 rak_img: /assets/images/user-manual/web-management-platform/1.webui.jpg
-rak_desc: This is some text to describe this article - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus et ultricies massa, a consectetur lacus.
-Maecenas placerat molestie felis vel lobortis.
+rak_desc: This document describes in detail the functionality of the Web Management UI and how to use it for configuration and management of the Gateway.
 tags:
   - User-Manual
+  - WisGate
 header:
   title: WEB Management Platform
   caption: by <b>RAKwireless Team</b>
-  img: /assets/images/user-manual/web-management-platform/1.webui.jpg
+  img: /assets/images/knowledge-hub/banners/general_banner.jpg
 ---

 # WEB Management Platform